adityasurendran/studio/README.md

     ```bash
     firebase emulators:start --only functions,firestore # Add other services if needed
     ```
+    To use Firebase emulators, ensure your application connects to them.
+For client-side Firebase SDK, you might need to add conditional logic (e.g., based on `process.env.NODE_ENV === 'development'`) in `src/lib/firebase.ts` to use `connectAuthEmulator`, `connectFirestoreEmulator`, `connectFunctionsEmulator`, etc.

 7.  **Set up Stripe Webhook:**
     *   Deploy your `stripeWebhookHandler` Cloud Function.
 Get its URL (e.g., from Firebase console).